Digital Full-Color Decals

 VARIABLE DATA PRINTING

-Another big advantage to digital printing is the ability to print variable data, as shown in the decal for Tropitone® below.
+Another big advantage to digital printing is the ability to print variable data, as shown in the decals for the SMS Ford® 302 Mustang® below.
 What that means is that each decal can have different information such as consecutive numbering, bar codes, etc. That kind of customization isn't an option with UV offset or screen printing.
 If you need decals with sequential numbers on them, digital printing is definitely the way to go.

 DIGITAL DECALS HAVE A QUICKER TURN-AROUND TIME